krishnapuranika/web-crawler/README.md

 Please note, REST end point is just an additional feature added just to facilitate the testing.
 It neither has
 a robust exceptional handling nor any tests.

-Here is how the sample output is:
+Please look at "postman-output.png" for sample output using postman.